 For many of us, instead of making curiosity the norm, we will wait until a crisis to become curious.
 Only when we lose our job, we will consider alternative career paths or when our business is disrupted by a hungry competitor we decide to think outside the box.

 Instead of dedicating a little bit of our downtime to being curious each day we instead spend it on small tasks to trick ourselves into thinking we are still working and doing something valuable.
-We might clear through our inbox reading things we have already read; scroll endlessly on social media or watch movies or tv-series which only make us feel worse about ourselves.
+We might clear through our inbox reading things we have already read; scroll endlessly on social media or watch movies or tv-series that only make us feel worse about ourselves.

 This is where being bored occasionally can help.
-Boredom is something which has negative connotations, so much to the extent that in a 2014 study 67% of the male participants and 25% of the female participants decided to give themselves electric shocks instead of sitting in solitude for 15 minutes.
+Boredom is something that has negative connotations, so much to the extent that in a 2014 study 67% of the male participants and 25% of the female participants decided to give themselves electric shocks instead of sitting in solitude for 15 minutes.

 However, being bored – or even better daydreaming – can provide value in our lives.
 Whilst epiphanies appear effortless, they are usually the product of a long, slow burn beginning with asking a good question and then laboring over the question intensely, sometimes being stuck idle for days, weeks, months or even years.